Non-Stationary Bandits with Habituation and Recovery Dynamics

 \section{Numerical Experiments}

-In this section, we perform two numerical experiments where the policy computed by the ROGUE-UCB algorithm is compared against the policy computed by other non-stationary bandit algorithms.
+In this section, we perform two numerical experiments where the policies computed by the ROGUE-UCB and $\epsilon$-ROGUE algorithms are compared against the policies computed by other non-stationary bandit algorithms.
 The first experiment considers the ROGUE GLM described in Section \ref{sec:dglm}, and specifically looks at the logistic regression instantiation of ROGUE GLM.
 We use synthetically generated data for this first experiment.
 Next, we perform an experiment in the context of healthcare-adherence improving interventions to increase physical activity, which can be modeled using the ROGUE agent from Section \ref{sec:stack_band}.
-Using real world data from the mDPP trial \citep{fukuoka2014b}, we show how ROGUE-UCB can be implemented to personalize messages for participants in this intervention.
+Using real world data from the mDPP trial \citep{fukuoka2014b}, we show how ROGUE-UCB and $\epsilon$-ROGUE can be implemented to personalize messages for participants in this intervention.
 All experiments in this section were run using Python 3.5.2 and Anaconda on a laptop computer with a 2.4GHz processor and 16GB RAM.